 The following was syndicated from Quora for The Fatherly Forum, a community of parents and influencers with insights about work, family, and life.
 If you’d like to join the Forum, drop us a line at TheForum@Fatherly.com.

-I Wish Parents Would Stop Making Their Children Take On The Roles Of Adults Too Early
+Parents Make Their Children Take On The Roles Of Adults Too Early

 I’m tired of hearing that my students don’t have time to study because they have jobs outside of school which are necessary to feed the family.
 I’m tired of hearing that my students are late to first period because they’re taking their little brothers or sisters to school.
 I’m seriously tired of my students being absent in excess of 10 or even 20 days in a year because they’re babysitting one of their siblings.